 (2)Declarations for Land Value Increment Tax and Deed Tax shall be filed online.

-(3)The transferring amount of land and construction should be less than two.
+(3)The transferring amount of land plots and buildings should be less than two.

 (4)Applicants should be one obligee and one obligor.

 Article 3.

 Sale and purchase applications conforming to the preceding article are allowed for cross-office registration in accordance with the Implementation Rules for Cross-Office Registry among Land Offices under Department of Land, Taipei City Government.